NSLS2/pamila/README.md

 ## Environment setup

-`$ conda create -n pamila python=3.11 poetry numpy=1 scipy pint pyepics caproto h5py matplotlib=3.8 ipython jupyter ipympl black pre-commit pydantic=2.9 -c conda-forge`
+`$ conda create -n pamila python=3.11 poetry numpy=1 scipy pint pyepics caproto h5py matplotlib=3.8 ipython jupyter ipympl jupytext black pre-commit pydantic=2.9 -c conda-forge`

 (Note that pydantic=2.10 causes an error when the `ge` arg of `Field()` is a non-jsonable object like `pint.Quantity()` as of 11/27/2024. v2.9 works.)